 ONEOK is a large U.S. midstream energy company specializing in natural gas.
 It owns one of the nation’s premier natural gas liquids (NGLs) systems connecting NGL supply in the Rocky Mountains, midcontinent and Permian regions in key market centers, and also has an extensive network of natural gas gathering, processing, storage and transportation assets.
 A whopping 10% of U.S. natural gas production uses ONEOK’s infrastructure.

 That’s a bargain because, despite the challenges of the pandemic, ONEOK grew earnings 6% in 2020.
-It also estimates double-digit earnings growth for this year.
-OKE is still 18% below the pre-pandemic levels with higher earnings in the midst of an ongoing energy recovery.
+It followed that up with 93% year-over-year earnings growth in 2021.
+OKE is still 5% below the pre-pandemic levels with higher earnings in the midst of an ongoing energy recovery.

 Cheap Energy Stock #2: Enterprise Product Partners (EPD)